Chess Journal, 1871

 The report presumably appeared in v.
 3 of Chess Journal.
 As no copy of this volume has been located,

-the information about awards and problems rely on S. Loyd's description
+the information about awards and problems rely on the tourney book and S. Loyd's description

 of the tourney in Scientific American Supplement.

-Loyd's note that the seventh prize was not awarded is interpreted in
+Loyd's note in the Scientific American Supplement that the seventh prize was not awarded must be interpreted

 Awards